hawarnekar/VIM/vim-quick-reference.md

 A | Normal | Insert at the end of line o | Normal | Insert a new line below current line
 O | Normal | Insert a new line above current line
-C | Normal | Delete from the cursor position to the end of line and start insert R | Normal | Enter overwrite mode at cursor position w | Normal | Move one word right
+C | Normal | Delete text from cursor position to the end of line and switch to insert mode R | Normal | Enter overwrite mode at cursor position w | Normal | Move one word right
 W | Normal | Move one WORD right